 Galileo

-Galileo is the Global Navigation Satellite System (GNSS) developed and operated by the European Union (EU) through the European Space Agency (ESA) and the European GNSS Agency (GSA) (now EUSPA).
+The European Union (EU) developed and operates Galileo, with the European Space Agency (ESA) and the European GNSS Agency (GSA) (now EUSPA).
 It is Europe’s own independent satellite navigation system, designed to offer high-precision positioning, navigation, and timing (PNT) services.

 Key Facts About Galileo: